 Research on communal strength in relationships suggests that the willingness to express needs — even at the risk of vulnerability — is essential for the kind of responsiveness that actually satisfies.
 Silent need-signaling doesn't work.
 The people around you aren't indifferent.
 They're just not psychic.

 And so the resentment builds.
-Year after year, in the space between what was offered and what was needed, in the gap between the gift card and the conversation that never happened, between the promotion and the question nobody thought to ask.
+Year after year, in the space between what was offered and what was needed, in the gap between the gift card and the conversation that never happened, between the professional milestone and the question nobody thought to ask.

 Sitting With What Can't Be Recovered